Steve-Pilato/Steve-Pilato.github.io/_posts/2022-06-07-customer_satisfaction.md

 ![png](https://raw.githubusercontent.com/Steve-Pilato/Steve-Pilato.github.io/master/images/airline_photos/important features.png)

 ### As mentioned previously, we can use models to assess feature importance.
 Using the above model, we can see that online boarding, in-flight Wi-Fi, type of travel, flight entertainment, leg room, customer type, ease of online booking, and flight distance were important predictors.
-As a result, I am going to  and use only these predictors for the models I train going forward.
+As a result, I am going to use only these predictors for the models I train going forward.

 ## k-fold Cross Validation and Model Training